 But when I hear unkind words, we pause everything.

-I make it into a teachable moment because kindness is essential to a calm, happy and more peaceful home.
+I turn it into a teachable moment because kindness is essential to a calm, happy, and more peaceful home.

-So when I hear my kids teasing or name calling or saying a thoughtless comment, I ask them these questions:
+So when I hear my kids teasing or name-calling or saying a thoughtless comment, I ask them these to evaluate what they said with these questions: